 During the nougthies he took time out from his page proofs and marker pens to run a small hotel with his other half in the wilds of Exmoor.
 There he developed a range of skills, including carrying cooked breakfasts, lying to unwanted guests and stopping leaks with old towels.

 Now back, slightly befuddled, in the world of online journalism, Paul is thoroughly engaged with the modern world, regularly firing up his VHS video recorder and sending text messages to strangers using a chipped Nokia feature phone.

 Special Features and Copy Editor

-Eryn Leavens, who joined Light Reading at the end of January 2015, attended the School of the Art Institute of Chicago before earning her BA in creative writing and studio arts from Hampshire College in Amherst, Mass.
+Eryn Leavens, who joined Light Reading in January 2015, attended the School of the Art Institute of Chicago before earning her BA in creative writing and studio arts from Hampshire College in Amherst, Mass.
 She also completed UC Berkeley Extension's Professional Sequence in Editing.